Federal student aid information center

 - Repayment begins 60 days after the loan is fully disbursed and the minimum payment is $50 per month.
 You have up to 10 years to repay.
 Parents may also request the PLUS Loan be deferred until six months after the student has ceased attending half-time; however, interest will accrue during the time of deferment.

-- There will be a 4% origination and default fee automatically deducted from the disbursements.
+- There is a 4.272% origination and default fee automatically deducted from the disbursements.

 - The parent is responsible for paying the interest that accrues on the loan from the time the loan is disbursed until it is paid in full.